modmoto/Microwave/README.md

 ## DomainEvents and Identities

 To append DomainEvents to the `EventStore` you have to implement the `IDomainEvent` interface on your DomainEvents.
 The interface forces you to implement the property `EntityId` so the eventstore can assign the events to the entity.
 Everything else is up to your choice.
 The `EventStore` also generates upcounting versions for the DomainEvents.
 The Identity class is a base class that has two implementations: `StringIdentity` and `GuidIdentity`.
 You can create them with a string or an guid on the static create method.
 Equals and == are overwritten so you can use them just like a string or a guid and the eventstore can handle both of them.
+As Microwave defines Modelbinders and Formatters for those types, they feel like strings/guid regarding the webapi.
+For more see the chapters below.
 I found myself using the `StringIdentity` to give an id in a specific scenario more context.

 ## IApply/Entities